 The whites cycle generally has a high-speed wash mechanism as it is designed for white items that are to be bleached.
 This cycle may use chlorine bleach to make the laundry washing process more effective for your whites.

-7) Heavy Duty Cycle:
+7) Heavy-Duty Washing Cycle:

-The heavy duty cycle uses high agitation and speeds to dispense as much moisture as possible.
+The heavy-duty cycle uses high agitation and speeds to dispense as much moisture as possible.
 This cycle is normally used for cleaning items such as jeans and towels or items that are heavily soiled.

-8) Permanent Press Cycle:
+8) Permanent Press Washing Cycle:

 The washing machine cycle is most effective for clothing that is made of cotton blend fabric or synthetic fabric.
 It is characterized by a medium-speed wash coupled with a low-speed spin.
 The main purpose of this setting is to avoid any sort of wrinkles in your clothing.

 Your washing machine may include one or all of these laundry cycle settings.
 It is important that you are aware of each of these settings and how to use them effectively to ensure the longevity of your clothing.
 If you are unsure of which setting to use or have clothing that may need special attention, head over to your Atlanta laundromat, The Laundry Centers for all of your laundry needs!